Target species Cats and dogs.

 In healthy young cats aged 10 months, once daily subcutaneous administration of robenacoxib at doses of 4 mg/kg (twice RTD) for 2 consecutive days and 10 mg/kg (5 times RTD) for 3 consecutive days did not produce any signs of toxicity, including signs of gastrointestinal, kidney or liver toxicity and had no effect on bleeding time.
 Reversible, minimal injection site reactions were noted in both dose groups.

-The interchangeable use of Onsior tablets and Onsior solution for injection in 4-months old cats at overdoses of up to 3 times the maximum recommended dose (2.4 mg, 4.8 mg, 7.2 mg robenacoxib/kg orally and 2.0 mg, 4.0 mg and 6.0 mg robenacoxib/kg subcutaneously) resulted in a dose-dependent increase of sporadic oedema at the injection site and minimal to mild subacute/chronic inflammation of the subcutaneous tissue.
+The interchangeable use of Onsior tablets and Onsior solution for injection in 4-month old cats at overdoses of up to 3 times the maximum recommended dose (2.4 mg, 4.8 mg, 7.2 mg robenacoxib/kg orally and 2.0 mg, 4.0 mg and 6.0 mg robenacoxib/kg subcutaneously) resulted in a dose-dependent increase of sporadic oedema at the injection site and minimal to mild subacute/chronic inflammation of the subcutaneous tissue.
 A dose-dependent increase in the QT interval, a decreased heart rate and corresponding increased respiratory rate were observed in laboratory studies.
 No relevant effects on body weight, bleeding time or evidence of any gastrointestinal, kidney or liver toxicity were observed.

 In overdose studies conducted in cats, there was a dose-dependent increase in the QT interval.
 The biological relevance of increased QT intervals outside of normal variations observed following overdose of robenacoxib is unknown.
 No changes in the QT interval were observed after single intravenous administration of 2 or 4 mg /kg robenacoxib to anaesthetised healthy cats.